wilhmhkm/Movie_Correlation_Analysis_Python/README.md

 # 🎬 Movie Correlation Analysis

 ## 📌 Executive Summary

-This project analyzes a movie industry dataset to uncover the key factors influencing box office success.
-Using Python, the analysis focuses on identifying correlations between variables such as budget, votes, and revenue.
+In this project, I analyze a movie industry dataset to uncover the key factors that drive box office success.
+I use Python to explore relationships between variables such as budget, votes, and revenue.

-The findings reveal that **budget and audience engagement (votes)** are the strongest predictors of gross revenue, while factors like company have minimal impact.
+From the analysis, I find that **budget and audience engagement (votes)** are the strongest predictors of gross revenue, while factors like company show minimal impact.

 ---